n1cfury/FuriousRecon/README.md

 # FuriousRecon
-Bash recon scripts using nmap and xsltproc
+Bash recon script using nmap and xsltproc to create some easy to read HTML reports